liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-ocv.md

 The SharePoint Server asks farm administrators to provide feedback through a feedback pop-up dialog when each admin launches the Central Administration page either locally or remotely through a browser.
 Your feedback goes directly to our engineers and helps us shape the future of SharePoint Server and services for our users.

-Till date, this survey has been a two-question survey, which automatically shows up based on the following rules:

-- The first survey pops up every two weeks after a farm administrator visits the Central Administration site for the first time after the update is installed.
-The admin sees the following survey dialog:
-- The survey shows up again after six months, if the administrator completes the survey.
-- The survey pops up every two weeks until it's completed by the administrator.

 > [!Note]
 > By default, this feature is enabled.